FAForever/fa/docs/deployment.md

 - - (5.2) Add an introduction at the top of the changelog.
 - - (5.3) Add the contributors at the bottom.

 - (6) Stage, commit and push the changes to GitHub.
 Create a pull request on GitHub to allow other maintainers to review the changelog.
-Make sure the pull request points to `develop`.
+Make sure the pull request points to [develop](https://github.com/FAForever/fa/tree/develop).
 - (7) Delete the current snippets and stage, commit and push the changes to GitHub.

-You can re-use the same branch and pull request in the next phase of the deployment.

-### Deployment of Lua

-- (1) Checkout on the `changelog branch` branch created in the previous step and pull in the latest version.
-- (2) Update the game version in [mod_info.lua](https://github.com/FAForever/fa/blob/develop/mod_info.lua) and [version.lua](https://github.com/FAForever/fa/blob/develop/lua/version.lua).
+- (8) Update the game version in [mod_info.lua](https://github.com/FAForever/fa/blob/develop/mod_info.lua) and [version.lua](https://github.com/FAForever/fa/blob/develop/lua/version.lua) and stage, commit and push the changes to GitHub.

 At this point you need to wait until the `changelog branch` is merged.

-- (3) Push everything that you want to release to the [master](https://github.com/FAForever/fa/tree/master) branch.
+- (9) Push everything that you want to release from [develop](https://github.com/FAForever/fa/tree/develop) to the [master](https://github.com/FAForever/fa/tree/master) branch.

 ### Deployment - final steps